 We can submit a request to any search engine to crawl our website.

 5. Hosting Content on a Search Engine Platform

 Websites need web hosts where they store their files and can be accessed by the public.
-If we choose a web hosting service provided by the search engine platform under the same name, they might give preference and increases the chances of being indexed quickly.
+If we choose a web hosting service provided by the search engine platform under the same name, they might give preference and increase the chances of being indexed quickly.
 An example of such a hosting is Google’s mobile application platform, called Google Firebase.
-It gives access to the Google search engine without the need to guide for crawling.
-This will increase the chances of indexing by Google search engine.
+It gives access to the Google search engine without the need for a guide for crawling.
+This will increase the chances of indexing by the Google search engine.

 Search Engine Indexing is a process in which the documents are parsed to create Tokens to be saved in an enormous database called Index.
 The index contains the words as well as the list of documents where the words are found.
 This helps to provide an efficient response to the user search queries.